Demand Drafts vs Cheques: When to Use Which Payment Instrument

 FAQs

-What is the main difference between a cheque and a demand draft?
+What is the main difference in payment guarantee between a cheque and a demand draft?

-Why should I choose a demand draft instead of a cheque for a large payment, such as buying property?
+Why should I choose a demand draft instead of a cheque for high-value transactions like property purchases?

-What are the main advantages and disadvantages of using cheques for everyday transactions?
+What are the key benefits and risks associated with using cheques for payments?

-Which payment instrument is better for paying university fees, considering security and official requirements?
+Which payment instrument is better for paying university application fees, a cheque or a demand draft?

 something